 Buddhism and Jainism introduced the art of rock-cut caves such as the Ajanta and Ellora caves.
 Other than these well-known examples, It also produced other works of art that are still famous world over.

 This article will highlight some of them by NCERT notes on important topics for the UPSC civil services exam preparation.
-These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
+These notes will also be useful for other competitive exams like banking PO, SSC, state public services exams and so on.

 Facts about Buddhist Architecture in India

 Brief facts about Buddhist architecture are highlighted below:

 - Along with Hindu art and architecture, Buddhist temple building and artwork also went on along with other religions.